 These days, ESPN is already showing highlights of superstars’ kids such as LeBron James’ son and Dwyane Wade’s son.

 Temple was complimentary of James and Wade since they have supported their sons while also trying to maintain their privacy and ensure that they’re playing because they love the game.
 Nance Jr. offered good advice for any NBA son, particularly ones who may find it hard to be in their father’s shadow at times.

 Nance Jr: “Just be yourself.
 There are always going to be people who are comparing you to your dad, but there’s only ever going to be one you.
 Just be yourself and embrace who you are.”

-Longform, Business, Coaching, Doc Rivers, Featured, Larry Nance, Top, Andrew Wiggins, Arvydas Sabonis, Austin Rivers, Dell Curry, Devin Booker, Domantas Sabonis, Garrett Temple, Gerald Henderson, Glenn Robinson, Glenn Robinson III, Jabari Parker, Jae Crowder, James Silas, Jerami Grant, Jerian Grant, Justise Winslow, Klay Thompson, Kobe Bryant, Larry Nance, Larry Nance Jr, Mitchell Wiggins, Mychal Thompson, Seth Curry, Stephen Curry, Tim Hardaway, Tim Hardaway Jr, Xavier Silas, Cleveland Cavaliers, Golden State Warriors, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards
+Longform, Business, Coaching, Doc Rivers, Larry Nance, Top, Andrew Wiggins, Arvydas Sabonis, Austin Rivers, Dell Curry, Devin Booker, Domantas Sabonis, Garrett Temple, Gerald Henderson, Glenn Robinson, Glenn Robinson III, Jabari Parker, Jae Crowder, James Silas, Jerami Grant, Jerian Grant, Justise Winslow, Klay Thompson, Kobe Bryant, Larry Nance, Larry Nance Jr, Mitchell Wiggins, Mychal Thompson, Seth Curry, Stephen Curry, Tim Hardaway, Tim Hardaway Jr, Xavier Silas, Cleveland Cavaliers, Golden State Warriors, Los Angeles Lakers, Philadelphia 76ers, Phoenix Suns, Sacramento Kings, San Antonio Spurs, Washington Wizards